pingcap/blog/migrating-from-mysql-to-a-scale-out-database-to-serve-our-290-million-monthly-users.md

 ## What's Next

 We plan to deploy TiDB in more and more application systems and grow together with TiDB.
-At present, three DBAs from Meituan-Dianping and several storage experts are fully committed to collaborating with PingCAP on the underlying storage, computing mechanism in the middle layer, access to the service layer, data model selection of the storage plans, and so on.
+At present, three DBAs from Meituan and several storage experts are fully committed to collaborating with PingCAP on the underlying storage, computing mechanism in the middle layer, access to the service layer, data model selection of the storage plans, and so on.

 In the long term, we will build a mightier ecosystem together with PingCAP.
 Here are some of our initiatives:

 - **TitanDB**